realPaulsen/PicoDoorBell/README.md

 - The GPIO that I used as an input to detect the button press was `GP18`, you may chose a different one to fit your project.
 You can change that inside `main.py`.
 - You can also send the startup and alert message inside `main.py`, look for the variables named `startupText` and `text`.
-- I am running this project on Germany, you can change the country configuration inside `main.py` as well.
-Look for `rp2.country('DE')`.
-- In my project I am using an optocoupler to detect the signal from my doorbell, since it runs on a different voltage than my Pico W. The doorbell sends a signal at 5V and the Pico W runs at 3.3V.
-I used the PC817 optocoupler with a 185Ω equivalent resistor.
-You can check [the datasheet here.](https://www.farnell.com/datasheets/73758.pdf)